drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Convergent Strategy

-In the convergent synthesis two or more direct precursors of a target are constructed independently and then assembled in the last step of the synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/convergent-strategy-52cd6c86'><i class='fa fa-play' aria-hidden='true'></i></button>In the convergent synthesis two or more direct precursors of a target are constructed independently and then assembled in the last step of the synthesis.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/convergent.png){: loading=lazy }
 ##### Convergent Advantage

-Convergent routes present advantages over linear approaches with respect to speed, time, yields and manpower.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/convergent-advantage-a4aa57f4'><i class='fa fa-play' aria-hidden='true'></i></button>Convergent routes present advantages over linear approaches with respect to speed, time, yields and manpower.
 Furthermore they have greater flexibility for producing series of analogs.
 The impact of low yield reactions is less dramatic in a convergent than in a linear approach, as illustrated in the theoretical examples below.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer